VidBee vs. Stacher

 Linux Support

-Setup Style Bundled desktop app with yt-dlp and FFmpeg ready for local downloads Lightweight GUI that may require manual FFmpeg install for certain workflows
+Setup Style Bundled desktop app with yt-dlp and FFmpeg ready for local downloads Cross-platform yt-dlp GUI that relies on third-party yt-dlp and FFmpeg tools and can install or manage them from official sources

 yt-dlp Engine & Updates